hisnameisjimmy/HTML5Boilerplate-for-Tumblr/readme.md

 ## What it doesn't include

 A lot, honestly pretty much everything that makes HTML5 Boilerplate really hardcore isn't in this by design.
-The unit testing, local libraries, img folder, css folder, crossdomain.xml, .htaccess. build scripts are all pretty much irrelevant within a tumblr theme.
+The unit testing, local libraries, img folder, css folder, crossdomain.xml, .htaccess., and build scripts are all pretty much irrelevant within a tumblr theme.
 However, it could easily be argued, depending on how complex your theme is, that these are necessary.
 In that case I highly recommend you download the entire H5BP and use it alongside my adaptation: [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate)

 ## Contributing